Prerequisites

 The Myth of Normal by Gabor Maté.
 (Dives into trauma, illness & healing in a toxic culture.
 If you're interested in trauma work, we also recommend the classic text by Bessel van der Kolk, The Body Keeps The Score)

 Yoga Anatomy, 2nd Edition.
-Leslie Kaminoff & Amy Matthews (This is a standard text to introduce yoga teachers to the basics of anatomy.)
+Leslie Kaminoff & Amy Matthews (This is a standard text to introduce yoga teachers to the basics of anatomy.
+This is a common pre-req book for many YTTs)

 Reflections on the Art of Living.
 A Joseph Campbell Companion.
 (Take what you like out of his ideas ~ he has some really great ones! ~ and leave the rest.
-This book used to be required reading on our trainings, but due to some of his dated language around gender, we’ve made his work suggested, not required.)
+This book used to be required reading on our trainings, and due to some of his dated language around gender roles, we’ve made his work suggested, not required.)

 Rising Strong, by Brené Brown.
 (Dives into vulnerability, shame, and worthiness.
 We also recommend Atlas of the Heart! )